CHAI: Command Hijacking against embodied AI: Datasets

 \subsubsection{Drones}

-For the drone applications, we need to create new datasets.
-For this case, we use a high-fidelity simulator, Carla~\cite{dosovitskiy2017carla}.
+While there are several datasets for autonomous vehicles, there are no standard datasets for drone applications.
+Therefore, we need to create new datasets.
+We use a high-fidelity simulator, Carla~\cite{dosovitskiy2017carla}.

-\textbf{Scenario description:} For emergency landing, we need to create photos that show safe and unsafe landing spots.
+For emergency landing, we need to create photos that show safe and unsafe landing spots.
 We consider two buildings, one crowded with people and one empty.
-We create two sets of images: \begin{itemize} \item Photos of only two buildings in a unique city. \item Photos of buildings in varied cities. \end{itemize} We will show that even if the image clearly shows pedestrians on the rooftops, the LVLM will try to land close to people due to the attack.
+We create two sets of images: \begin{itemize} \item Photos of only two buildings in a unique city. \item Photos of buildings in varied cities. \end{itemize} With this dataset we show that even if the image clearly shows pedestrians on the rooftops, the LVLM will try to land close to people due to the attack.
 We use the first set of images to create the attack and will demonstrate that it still works in the Transferability Images.

 For CloudTrack, we take photos of streets with multiple actors present.
 In particular, we consider the following characteristics: \begin{itemize} \item Two cars with dark colors, more similar to a police car. \item Two cars with light colors, not similar to a police car. \end{itemize} In the scenario without an attack, CloudTrack should not identify the cars as police vehicles.
-However, CloudTrack should mark one of the cars as police due to the attack.
-We demonstrate that we can alter the LVLM's decision even when the vehicles do not exhibit similar characteristics to a police vehicle.
+In a scenario with attack, CloudTrack should mark the attacker's car as police.
+We take images of cars without police-like features to demonstrate that we can alter the LVLM's decision even when the vehicles do not exhibit similar characteristics to a police vehicle.

 \textbf{Trajectory and photos characteristics:} We now detail how we obtain the images for both the CloudTrack and emergency-landing scenarios by varying the drone’s pose.
 To ensure a diverse dataset—and to simulate the uncertainty an attacker would face in not knowing exactly where the drone will view the prompt—we sample the drone’s position according to a randomized process (see Fig.~\ref{fig:drone_cloud}).
 This approach guarantees that our attack is tested under a wide range of viewing angles, altitudes, and distances, rather than a single, fixed vantage point.
-Figs.~\ref{fig:exlanding} and \ref{fig:exct} show examples of images for Landing
+Fig.~\ref{fig:exlanding} shows examples of images for Landing

 Concretely, we generate a plausible flight path by modeling the drone as a linear time-invariant (LTI) system.
 Although this LTI representation is used solely for collecting data (not for control during an actual mission), it produces smooth, physically realistic trajectories.
 At each discrete time step $k$, we let the drone’s three-dimensional position be $\mathbf{\textit{x}_k} \in \mathbb{R}^3$.
 These samples—drawn from our randomized LTI model—are then used to capture the camera frames that form the “Known” and “Transferability” image sets described earlier.